-It is important to note that the ORS is designed to capture information regarding what is required to perform the critical job function of selected jobs.
+The ORS is designed to provide information regarding what is required to perform critical job functions of selected jobs.
 The survey does not focus on specific capabilities or experiences that individual workers have if the employer does not require them.
-For example, a job may require a bachelor's degree, but a worker performing the job may have more advanced degrees, such as a doctoral degree (Ph.D.).
-In this case, the ORS would capture the requirement of this particular job as being a bachelor’s degree.
-The distinction is significant because the desired outcome of the survey is to portray job requirements, not the characteristics of the workers.
-See the Data sources section for more detail on what occupational requirements are collected.
+For example, a job may require a bachelor's degree, but workers performing the job may have more advanced degrees, such as a doctoral degree (Ph.D.).
+For the purposes of the ORS, the requirement is a bachelor’s degree.
+The distinction is significant because the objective of the survey is to measure job requirements, not the characteristics of the workers.
+See the Data sources section for information on how occupational requirements are collected.

-The ORS is an establishment-based survey.
+The ORS is a nationally representative establishment-based survey.
 Private industry as well as state and local government establishments in the 50 states and the District of Columbia are eligible for selection.
 Major exclusions from the survey are workers in federal and quasi-federal agencies (examples include the military, postal service, and federal reserve), establishments in the agriculture, forestry, fishing, and hunting industry sector, workers employed by private households, contractors (onsite workers at the surveyed establishment but paid by another party (contractor) are not included in data collection from the surveyed establishment), the self-employed, volunteers, unpaid workers, individuals receiving long-term disability compensation, and those working overseas.
 Individuals who set their own pay, such as business owners, and family members who are paid token wages are also excluded.
 Employees in sampled jobs must receive payments (cash, check, direct deposit) from the establishment for services performed and the establishment must pay the employer’s portion of Medicare taxes on the worker’s wages.

 Key concepts and definitions

 Accommodation.
-As defined in the Americans with Disabilities Act of 1990, “an accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to compete equally or carry out the occupational tasks as generally performed.
-The ORS only collects information on requirements based on how workers are required to perform jobs in support of critical job tasks without accommodations, as not all employers can offer the same accommodations.
+As defined in the Americans with Disabilities Act of 1990, “an accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.”
+The ORS collects information on requirements based on how workers are required to perform jobs in support of critical job tasks without accommodations, as not all employers can offer the same accommodations.

 Critical job function.
 The main purpose and the primary pay factor for the job.
 It consists of critical tasks that are integral to the job.
-The job would not exist without the critical job function(s), which is the primary pay factor for the job.

 Critical tasks.
-An activity workers must perform to carry out their critical job function(s).
-A task is critical when it is a required component of the critical job function(s).
+Activities workers must perform to carry out their critical job function(s).

 Establishment.
 A single economic unit that engages in one, or predominantly one, type of economic activity.
-For private industries in the survey, the establishment is usually a single physical location, such as a mine, a factory, an office, or a store, where they produce goods or provide services.
-The number of workers in an establishment includes workers on paid vacation or other types of leave; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and noncontract employees for whom the reporting unit is the permanent duty station, regardless of whether that unit issues their paychecks.
+For private industries in the survey, the establishment is usually a single physical location, such as a mine, a factory, an office, or a store, where workers produce goods or provide services.

 - For private industry, if a sampled establishment is owned by a larger entity with many locations, only the employment and characteristics of the establishment selected for the sample are considered for the survey.